sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Progressive Enhancement – Using a feature that may not be supported by all browsers but does not break the page if it isn’t supported.
 - Relational Database – built on tables, fields & keys e.g MySQL, SQL Server.
 - REST – REpresentational State Transfer is a Web service design model, conforming to REST constraits is considered RESTful.
+- Same Origin Policy - An important security concept used to stop Client-side programming languages accessing methods and properties across different hostnames.
 - SDK – Software Development Kit is a toolkit to allow software development on a specific framework or platform.
 - Surface Web - the World Wide Web that is indexable by conventional search engines as opposed to the Deep Web with is not reachable by conventional search engines.
 - UI - User Interface are the components by which users interact with.